Sir Henry Tichborne: Birth and origins

 Henry was born in 1581 in England, the fourth son of Benjamin Tichborne and his second wife, Amphilis Weston.
 His father would be created the 1st Baronet of Tichborne, Hampshire, in 1621.
 His mother was a daughter of Richard Weston of Skrynes in Roxwell, Essex, and Wilburga Catesby.
 His branch of the family was Anglican, and he was only remotely related to the Catholic martyrs Nicholas Tichborne (died 1601) and Thomas Tichborne (died 1602).

 Early life

 Like many younger sons of English landowning families, Henry chose a military career.
 He served as a soldier in the north of Ireland, where the Plantation of Ulster was in progress.
 He became governor of Lifford, County Donegal, about 1620.
 He was knighted on 24 August 1623 at Tichborne in England by King James I.

 In December 1623, Tichbourne was appointed a Commissioner for the Plantation of County Londonderry.
-He received large grants of land in counties Leitrim and Donegal that had been confiscated from Irish landowners.
+He received large grants of land in County Leitrim and County Donegal that had been confiscated from Irish landowners.

 He was elected MP for Tyrone County in the Parliament of 1634–1635, the first of Charles I.